jollytyagi360-art/bank-marketing-sql-analysis/README.md

-# Bank Marketing Campaign Analysis (SQL Project)
+📊 Bank Marketing Analysis (SQL Project)

-## 📌 Objective
-To analyze customer behavior and identify high-converting customer segments for term deposit subscription.

-## 🛠 Tools Used
-- MySQL
-- SQL (CASE, Aggregations, Group By)
-- Excel (Power Query for cleaning)

-## 📊 Key Findings

-- Overall Conversion Rate: 11.7%
-- Highest conversion segment: Tertiary + Medium Balance (~18.5%)
-- First campaign contact has highest success rate (14.6%)
-- Conversion decreases with repeated contacts
-- Medium balance customers outperform high balance customers

-## 🧠 Business Recommendations
+🧠 Business Problem

-- Focus marketing on tertiary-educated & medium balance customers
-- Reduce repeated outreach attempts
-- Optimize campaign frequency

-## 📁 Project Structure

-- `dataset/` → Cleaned CSV dataset
-- `sql/` → All analysis queries
+A bank wants to improve the success rate of its marketing campaigns.
+The goal is to analyze customer data and identify key factors that influence whether a customer subscribes to a term deposit.

 ---

+🎯 Objective

+To analyze the bank marketing dataset using SQL and extract actionable insights that can help improve campaign performance and customer targeting.

+---

+📂 Dataset

+The dataset contains information about customers such as:

+- Age
+- Job
+- Marital status
+- Education
+- Contact type
+- Campaign details
+- Subscription outcome (target variable)

+---

+🔍 Key Business Questions

+- Which age groups are more likely to subscribe?
+- Which job categories have the highest conversion rate?
+- Does contact method (cellular/telephone) impact success?
+- How does previous campaign outcome affect future success?
+- What is the overall campaign success rate?

+---

+🛠 Tools Used

+- SQL
+- Relational Database (MySQL / PostgreSQL)

+---

+📊 Analysis & Insights

+🔹 Customer Age Analysis

+- Middle-aged customers show higher subscription rates compared to younger groups.

+🔹 Job-wise Conversion

+- Certain job roles (e.g., management, technician) have higher success rates.

+🔹 Contact Method Impact

+- Customers contacted via cellular show better conversion than telephone.

+🔹 Previous Campaign Influence

+- Customers who responded positively in previous campaigns are more likely to subscribe again.

+🔹 Campaign Effectiveness

+- Overall campaign success rate is relatively low, indicating the need for better targeting.

+---

+💡 Business Recommendations

+- Focus marketing efforts on high-converting customer segments
+- Prioritize customers with positive past interactions
+- Optimize contact methods (prefer cellular over telephone)
+- Improve targeting strategy to increase campaign ROI

+---

+📈 Outcome

+This analysis helps the bank:

+- Improve marketing efficiency
+- Increase conversion rates
+- Reduce unnecessary campaign costs

+---

+🚀 Future Improvements

+- Build dashboard using Power BI
+- Integrate with real-time campaign data
+- Apply predictive modeling for customer targeting

+---

+👨‍💻 Author

-Author: Nishant Tyagi
+Nishant Tyagi